MD-Studio/cerise/docs/source/introduction.rst

 useful, as it runs jobs locally inside the container, and it doesn't contain any steps to execute.
 To use Cerise in Docker, you should make a new, specialised Docker image based on the standard Cerise image, and start that instead.
-Instructions for how to do so are also under Specialising Cerise.
+Instructions for how to do so are also under :ref:`specialising-cerise`

 Dependencies